9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/clearance-products:

-Total load time is 1.469 seconds
+Total load time is 6.804 seconds

-NaN% of CSS is unused, 0 total stylesheets
+95% of CSS is unused, 20 total stylesheets

-60% of JS is unused
+62% of JS is unused

 End of report for https://stagepcna.znodedev.com/en-us/clearance-products